oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_entities.html.markdown

 * `hostname_contains` - (Optional) A filter to return only log analytics entities whose hostname contains the substring given.
 The match is case-insensitive.
 * `is_management_agent_id_null` - (Optional) A filter to return only those log analytics entities whose managementAgentId is null or is not null.
 * `lifecycle_details_contains` - (Optional) A filter to return only log analytics entities whose lifecycleDetails contains the specified string.
+* `metadata_equals` - (Optional) A filter to return only log analytics entities whose metadata name, value and type matches the specified string.
+Each item in the array has the format "{name}:{value}:{type}".
+All inputs are case-insensitive.
 * `name` - (Optional) A filter to return only log analytics entities whose name matches the entire name given.
 The match is case-insensitive.
 * `name_contains` - (Optional) A filter to return only log analytics entities whose name contains the name given.
 The match is case-insensitive.
 * `namespace` - (Required) The Logging Analytics namespace used for the request.